mataroablog/mataroa/README.md

 pg_restore --disable-triggers -j 4 -v -h localhost -cO --if-exists -d mataroa -U mataroa -W mataroa.dump
 ```

-### Feature Release Playbook

-This document provides a comprehensive checklist for releasing a new version of Mataroa.

-1. Finish with all commits, push to main
-1. Verify `CHANGELOG.md` is up-to-date
-1. Verify CI is green
-1. Bump in in `pyproject.toml` with `git commit -m "release v1.x"`
-1. Run `uv lock`
-1. Create Git tag: `git tag -a v1.x -m "v1.x"`
-1. Push tag: `git push origin --tags` and `git push srht --tags`

-### Server Migration
+### Server Migration Checklist

-Sadly or not, nothing lasts forever.
-One day you might do a server migration.
+Nothing lasts forever.
+One day you might want to migrate your mataroa platform to another server.
-Among many, mataroa is doing something naughty.
-We store everything, images
-including, in the Postgres database.
-Naughty indeed, yet makes it much easier to
+Mataroa stores everything, images including, in the PostgreSQL database.
+Naughty indeed, yet it
-backup but also migrate.
+makes it much easier to backup and migrate.

+> [!CAUTION]
+> This migration process involves downtime.

-To start with, one a migrator has setup their new server (see
-[Deployment](#deployment)) we recommend testing everything in another
+To start with, one a migrator has setup their new server we recommend that they they test everything
-domain, other than the main (existing) one.
+in another domain, other than the main (existing) one:

-Once everything works:
+1. Run `deploy/provision.sh` in the new server with a test domain.
+2. Verify everything in the new server with the test domain works.

+Then, for the migration:

 1. Verify all production variables and canonical server names exist in settings et al.
 1. Disconnect production server from public IP.
-This is not a zero-downtime migration — to be clear.
-1. Run backup-database.sh one last time.
+1. Run `deploy/backup-database.sh` one last time.
 1. Assign elastic/floating IP to new server.
 1. Run TLS certificate (naked and wildcard) generations.
 1. `scp` database dump into new server.
 1. Restore database dump in new server.
-1. Start mataroa and caddy systemd services
+1. Start mataroa and caddy systemd services.

-Later:

-1. Setup cronjobs / systemd timers
-1. Setup healthcheks for recurring jobs.
-1. Verify DEBUG is 0.
+Finally, once the new server is set up, verify DEBUG is 0.

 The above assume the migrator has a floating IP that they can move around.
 If
 not, there are two problems.
 The migrator needs to coordinate DNS but much